-Physical Activity and Sports Studies (PASS) is a Content Endorsed Course, which is offered as an elective in conjunction with the mandatory PDHPE course in Years 9 and 10.
-The aim of Physical Activity and Sports Studies (PASS) is to enhance students' capacity to participate and perform in physical activity, leading to improved quality of life for themselves and others.
-It provides for a comprehensive study of physical activity and movement, incorporating a study of the way the body functions and moves efficiently in a variety of contexts.
+Physical Activity and Sports Studies is a Content Endorsed Course offered as an elective in conjunction with the mandatory PDHPE course in Years 9 and 10.
+Physical Activity and Sports Studies aims to enhance students' capacity to participate and perform in physical activity, leading to improved quality of life for themselves and others.
+It provides for a comprehensive study of physical activity and movement, incorporating a study of how the body functions and moves efficiently in various contexts.
 It includes the study of the social issues related to physical activity and its role in the lives of the individual and Australian society.
-It also has a focus on moving with skill in order to enjoy participation and on programming to achieve performance
+It also has a focus on moving with skill in order to enjoy participation and on programming to achieve performance goals

-PASS is an excellent elective for any students who are contemplating studying PDHPE in Years 11 and 12.
-It is also an excellent elective for those students who are interested in areas such as a field of medicine, sport and recreation, physiology, health and fitness, technology, nutrition and dietetics, sport science and coaching.
+PASS is an excellent elective for any students who are contemplating studying PDHPE in years 11 and 12.
+It is also a fantastic elective for students interested in areas such as the field of medicine, sport and recreation, physiology, health and fitness, technology, nutrition and dietetics, sports science, and coaching.

 Students who elect to study PASS should have a passion for physical activity.
 They will need to analyse, evaluate and provide feedback on various forms of physical activity or issues related to sport.
-Students should also have a willingness to collaborate with others, display management and planning skills, appraise information or opinions and be willing to enhance their performance in physical activity and sport.
+Students should also be willing to collaborate with others, display management and planning skills, appraise information or opinions, and enhance their performance in physical activity and sport.